Glasgow 2014: Commonwealth ticket draw 'random and fair'

 People who have already applied for tickets will be given the first opportunity to buy any which remain available.

-Everyone who has applied for tickets will then be offered to buy more tickets during an exclusive on-sale period before any remaining tickets are placed on general sale in late October.
+Everyone who has applied for tickets will then be offered the chance to buy more tickets during an exclusive on-sale period before any remaining tickets are placed on general sale in late October.

 The 11-day games, which begin on 23 July 2014, will see 4,500 athletes compete in 17 sports across 14 venues.